Saint-François, Guadeloupe

 There are four public preschools and eight public primary schools.

 The Collège Alexandre Macal is a public junior high school.

 Population

 La Pointe des Châteaux

 La Pointe des Châteaux is a peninsula that extends into the Atlantic Ocean.

 Eleven kilometres east of Saint-François, a large littoral strip, La Pointe des Châteaux hosts rare fauna and flora, some of which are indigenous to the site.

 It attracts about 500,000 visitors per year.
 North-west of the Pointe des Châteaux's clifftop is beach les Grandes Salines.

+Transportation

+The city's air needs are fulfilled by the Saint-François Airport.